About

 W.A.G.E.
 Certification

 Launched in 2014, W.A.G.E.
 Certification publicly recognizes those nonprofits demonstrating a history of, and commitment to, voluntarily paying artist fees that meet W.A.G.E. standards.
 It is the first model of its kind as well as the first in the U.S. to establish national compensation standards and a clear set of guidelines for the conditions under which artistic labor is contracted.
-To date, 130 institutions have been certified across the U.S. and more than $18 million has been paid out to artists through the program’s administration.
+To date, 133 institutions have been certified across the U.S. and more than $19 million has been paid out to artists through the program’s administration.
+Learn more about W.A.G.E.
+Certification here .

 WAGENCY

-Stay tuned for the integration into WAGENCY of contracts and other tools to support the legal self-determination of those who facilitate the conception, fabrication, production, exhibition and circulation of art.
+Stay tuned for the integration into WAGENCY of contracts to support the legal self-determination of those who facilitate the conception, fabrication, production, exhibition and circulation of art.
+Learn more about WAGENCY here .

 W.A.G.E.'s complete history, including organizational milestones, summits, collaborations, events, open letters, videos, annual certifications and more, is chronicled in the TIMELINE .